awesome-pro/neon-website/content/docs/guides/cloudflare-hyperdrive.md

 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and deploy our Workers application.

-## Setting up your Neon database
+## Setting up your Unique database

 ### Initialize a new project

-1. Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
+1. Log in to the Unique Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.

 2. Click the **New Project** button to create a new project.